 Instructions

-- Cool completely at room temperature, then refrigerate for at least 2 hours until fully set.
+- Let cool completely to room temperature, then refrigerate for at least 2 hours until fully set.
+This chilling time is crucial for clean cuts!

 Nutrition Information (Per Bar):